Seamless Data Pipelines with ETL R or Python

 from sqlalchemy import create_engine

-# Extract data from a CSV file
+# Extract data from CSV

 data = pd.read_csv("data.csv")

-# Transform the data
+# Transform data

-transformed_data = data[data['sales'] > 1000].copy() # Filter sales
+transformed_data = data[data['sales'] > 1000].copy()

-transformed_data = transformed_data[transformed_data['region'] != "West"].copy() # Exclude a region
+transformed_data = transformed_data[transformed_data['region'] != "West"].copy()

-transformed_data = transformed_data.groupby(['region', 'product_category'])['profit'].mean().reset_index() # Group and calculate mean
+transformed_data = transformed_data.groupby(['region', 'product_category'])['profit'].mean().reset_index()

-transformed_data = transformed_data.sort_values(by=['region', 'profit']) # Sort data
+transformed_data = transformed_data.sort_values(by=['region', 'profit'])

-# Load the transformed data to a new CSV
+# Load transformed data

 transformed_data.to_csv("transformed_data.csv", index=False)

-• What would you choose for your ETL: R or Python?
+What Would You Choose for Your ETL: R or Python?

 Popular posts from this blog